Brownian motion of a particle with higher-derivative dynamics: introduction

 \section{introduction}

 The fundamental equations of motion in classical mechanics are governed by Newton's second law (force = mass $\times$ acceleration).
 Acceleration is the second derivative of coordinates with respect to time, and force in classical mechanics usually does not contain derivatives higher than velocity (the first derivative of coordinates with respect to time).
 Thus, the fundamental equations of motion in classical mechanics are usually second order differential equations (excluding derivatives higher than second derivatives of coordinates with respect to time).
 Correspondingly, the Lagrangian is only a function of generalized coordinates, generalized velocities and time, which does not contain the second or higher derivatives of generalized coordinates.
-Theoretically, it is natural for us to extend the equations of motion to the situations where the third or higher derivatives are included.
-We name equations of motion containing higher (larger than second) derivatives of coordinates with respect to time as higher-derivative dynamics (HDD).
+From the perspective of human understanding to the laws of mechanics, one can trace back to Aristotle's view of mechanics which indicates that force determines velocity, which is called the first-order dynamics in this article.
+We considering an object embedded in viscous fluid, the relaxation time of the momentum is given by the damping coefficient and the mass of the object.
+It can be proved that when the minimum resolvable time is much greater than the relaxation time, the transient process of velocity cannot be observed.
+In this case, Newtonian mechanics leads to a conclusion that velocity is determined by force and damping coefficients.
+Thus Newtonian view of mechanics degenerates into Aristotelian view of mechanics.
+Current research has shown that the laws of motion at the scale of microorganisms are indeed governed by Aristotelian view of mechanics.
+Fortunately, human beings live on the scale of meters, the resistance of air is not too large, and the inertia effect is obvious, so that human beings were able to discovery the shortcomings of Aristotelian view of mechanics and then proposed more reliable Newtonian mechanics.
+From the angle of theoretical development, it is natural for us to extend the fundamental equations of motion to the situation of larger spatial scales where the third or higher derivatives of coordinate with respect to time may be included.
+This higher-order effect is negligible at the scale of human life, but may play a role in the large scale of astronomical observations, which might provide an alternative insight to understanding certain astronomical phenomena such as dark matter deviating from current theories.